Citation, DOI and article data

 - hemochromatosis: pancreatic manifestations

 Primary haemochromatosis is an autosomal recessive condition due to abnormal HFE gene, the protein product of which regulates iron absorption from the gastrointestinal tract.

 Approximately 2-5% of the population are heterozygous carriers (Caucasian population), resulting in 0.2-0.5% prevalence of homozygous individuals 6.
 This makes haemochromatosis one of the most common genetic disorders in Caucasians of Northern European ancestry.

 Although the genetic defect is distributed equally among men and women, the iron loss as a result of menstruation is protective, resulting in a clinical male predilection (M:F ~ 2:1).

 In men, the diagnosis usually becomes evident in middle age (30-40 years of age) whereas, in women, clinical manifestation is delayed until the post-menopausal period.

-Secondary haemochromatosis (non-reticuloendothelial system (RES) iron deposition) is rare, and is usually seen in association with diseases that chiefly cause haemosiderosis.
+Secondary haemochromatosis is rare and is usually seen in association with diseases that chiefly cause haemosiderosis.
 The distribution of iron in both RES and non-RES tissues can thus assist in the imaging differentiation between primary and secondary disease 6.

 - frequent transfusion

-- mainly depositional siderosis in reticuloendothelial system (RES)
+- mainly depositional siderosis in the reticuloendothelial system (RES)

 - high erythrogenic requirements (hemolytic anemia, myelodysplasia)

 - mainly depositional siderosis in RES from transfusion

 - increased duodenal iron absorption may lead to haemochromatosis (non-RES iron deposition)

 - bantau siderosis: rare cause in Africa due to iron-laden locally-brewed beer

 As haemochromatosis may affect a number of organ systems, patients not surprisingly may present with a variety of signs and symptoms.
 These are most pronounced in primary haemochromatosis and include 4:

 - hyperpigmented skin "bronze": 90%

 - hepatomegaly: 90%

 - arthralgia: 50% (see skeletal manifestations of haemochromatosis)

 - diabetes: 30% (see pancreatic manifestations of haemochromatosis)

 - heart failure/arrhythmia: 15% (see cardiac manifestations of haemochromatosis)

 Haemochromatosis is distinct from, and should not be confused with, haemosiderosis which refers to reticuloendothelial system (RES) iron deposition and does not cause organ damage.

 Eventual organ dysfunction is the final step a cascading sequence of events 5: